ajstafford/ytsum/README.md

 ## Privacy & Data

-- All data is stored locally in SQLite on your Raspberry Pi
+- All data is stored locally in SQLite
 - API keys are stored in `~/.config/ytsum/.env` (not synced/shared)
 - Transcripts and summaries are never sent anywhere except to OpenRouter for summarization
 - No telemetry or data collection